Monday, November 30, 2009

 It would always be a friend of a friend or something.
 There was a lot of that.
 We’d invite a particular friend; they’d ask if they could bring someone.
 That someone would tell some other people, and so on.
 After one such debacle, Dad dropped the hammer.
 No more parties, ever.

 We did have some fun with it though.
-My 2 buddies, Rik and John, were only too happy to pull bouncer duty.
+My two buddies, Rik and John, were only too happy to pull bouncer duty.
 Plus we had a neighbor across the street that was 6’6” and only too eager to help.
 It was an added bonus if they got to toss someone.
 So my dad would administer a 3-part test… if he saw someone he didn’t know, he’d ask me if I knew him.
 If I didn’t, he’d ask my brother, then my sister.
-Three “Nos = Gone.
+Three “Nos" and they were gone.

 I’ll never forget one night when John had to bounce a guy… Before bouncing, he’d put on a blue batting helmet and grab this big pink Fat-bat we had… you know, one of those oversize wiffleball bats.
 The guy getting dismissed was a dude John didn’t like anyway, so when the dude put up a squabble, John just whopped him upside the head with the Fat-bat, which made a huge, hollow, well… “Whopping” sound.
 Then all you could hear was my brother high-pitched laughing like Jabba the Hutt’s pet.
 We never saw that guy at The Barn again.